 - How should we live?

 We like to bring material from diverse disciplines and areas of life to serve as examples.
 From one week to the next, we might move from considering politics and poetry to the science of color vision.
 Some posts have a more philosophical or scientific bent and try to make a general point based on evidence and logic; others are purely speculative, based only on personal experience (and sometimes, that of the tulpamancy community in general).
+Still others are more in the realm of practical advice or critique than anything else, although this is certainly not a “how-to” blog.
 Hopefully you will identify with at least some of the focuses; we think the more widely we range the more effectively we can make our point and the more likely we are to trigger some sort of useful connection in your mind.